atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 More casual streams involve a BP influencer sitting at his desk, answering fan questions about looksmaxxing (while maybe getting blown at his desk).
 This ties into the health grifts, videos in which someone like Syrian Psycho will try to convince you to buy his debloating supplements or personal looksmaxxing coaching services.

 The greatest form of looksmaxxer art is the *BP edit*.
-Camille Paglia would probably say BP edits follow in the ancient Greek tradition for their depiction of the glorious and shining Apollonian androgyne's victory over the aeternal Dionysian cave-vagina.
+Camille Paglia would probably say BP edits follow in the ancient Greek tradition, for their depiction of the glorious and shining Apollonian androgyne's victory over the aeternal Dionysian cavern-vagina.
 Or something like that.

 BPers are obsessed with a select few male models whose faces they believe fit perfectly within the objective and millimeter-precise standards of "Chad": Sean O'Pry, Jordan Barrett, Francisco Lachowski. (you'll notice these names overlap a lot with 2013 Wattpad fancasts).
-The BP edit will typically begin with a Normie/Becky, or even a sub-5, saying that looks don't matter, etc. Then a literal black pill will come flashing on screen, This is followed by a montage of these models (and a few looksmaxxing influencers) It is not an exaggeration to
+The BP edit will typically begin with a Normie/Becky, or even a sub-5, saying that looks don't matter, etc. Then a literal black pill or a skull emoji will come flashing on screen, This is followed by a montage of these models (and a few looksmaxxing influencers) It is not an exaggeration to